 What is digital research?Digital research is the use of computational tools to produce new knowledge.
 This can be through devising new approaches to old problems, working on a scale never before possible, and by uncovering entirely new research questions.
 Digital research spans a universe of skills, tools, approaches and disciplines.
 Staff in the Digital Research Commons currently supports work in these areas:

 - Geographic Information System (GIS) data and mapping options

 - Network analysis

-- Open access publication and sharing
+- Open access publication, sharing, and reuse

 - Research data management

 - Topic modeling

 Introductory ResourcesThe following resources are by no means exhaustive, but represent a sampling of good work to orient you roughly in the fields that make up digital research.